‘Teen Mom OG’ Star Amber Portwood Reportedly ‘Attacked’ Son James, Claims Ex-Boyfriend Andrew Glennon

-Amber Portwood is being accused of physically abusing her son, one-year-old James, by her former boyfriend, Andrew Glennon.
+Amber Portwood is being accused of physically abusing her son, 1-year-old James, by her former boyfriend, Andrew Glennon.

-During a recent rant on his Instagram Stories page, Glennon said that after Portwood quit taking the medication she was prescribed for mental health issues, the Teen Mom OG star “attacked my son and I” on numerous occasions and exposed the two of them to “a landslide of abuse” for about a year.
+During a recent rant on his Instagram stories page, Glennon said that after Portwood quit taking the medication she was prescribed for mental health issues, the Teen Mom OG star “attacked my son and I” on numerous occasions and exposed the two of them to “a landslide of abuse” for about a year.

 “She would lock herself in her closet until 6 a.m. smoking weed, listening to music and taking hydrocodone,” he wrote in a message to his fans and followers, via a report from The Ashley’s Reality Roundup on September 7.